abinit/abinit/doc/tutorial/eph4isotc.md

 The [[eph_np_pqbks]] variable is optional in the sense that whatever number of MPI processes you use, the EPH code is able to parallelize the calculation by distributing over $\kk$-points and spins (if any).
-This distribution, however, may not be optimal, especially if you have lot of CPUs available and/or you need to decrease the memory required per CPU.
+This distribution, however, may not be optimal, especially if you have lot of CPUs available and/or you need to decrease the memory requirements per CPU.

-To decrease the memory requirement, we suggest to activate the parallelism over perturbations (up to 3 x [[natom]]) to make the memory for $W(\rr,\RR, \text{3 x natom})$ scale.
+To decrease memory, we suggest to activate the parallelism over perturbations (up to 3 x [[natom]]) to make the memory for $W(\rr,\RR, \text{3 x natom})$ scale.
 If memory is not of concern, activate the $\qq$-point parallelism to boost the calculation.
 Note that the code is not able to distribute the memory for the wavefunctions although